More than 500 years of pub culture

 Over the years, the early "KuK Poststation" developed into a cozy village inn.
 At the beginning of the 20th century, the Lammertal region became an insider tip for “summer visitors” from all over the world looking for relaxation.

-The small summer hostel at the turn of the century has developed into a modern 4-star hotel over the years.
+From the small summer inn at the turn of the century, a modern 4‑star hotel has developed over time.
 Equipped with a generously designed ambience, lovingly decorated with antiques.
-Today the Post is a house with that certain something - with flair and history.
+Today the Post is a house with that certain something – with flair and history.

 And right in the heart of Abtenau near the Kirchplatzl is our Hotel Post.
 The cozy guest house with a long history combines grown tradition with the comfort of a modern 4-star hotel.